hello-aurora/cdo/README.md

 - [ecCodes](https://confluence.ecmwf.int/display/ECC)
 - [CDO](https://code.mpimet.mpg.de/projects/cdo)

+> CDO requires a lot of memory.
+You might at least need a dyno with > 1GO of RAM.

 ## Clear cache

 Since the installation is cached you might want to clean it out due to config changes.